johnjaysonlpz/docker-polyglot-lab/README.md

 - Docker images with build metadata and healthchecks
 - Compose networks, volumes, and environment-specific configs
 - Prometheus wired to every service
+- Grafana wired to Prometheus for easy dashboards

 It can be used as:
 - A **portfolio** piece to demonstrate Docker + observability skills.